Essential (Abstract) Use Cases

 Essential use cases are typically written in two column format, the column on the left indicates the intention of the user/actor and the column on the right the system's responsibility to hopefully respond.
 The actor(s) will try to do something and receive one or more responses to that action.
 As you can see the flow of the use case is apparent from the spacing of the actions and responses, although you may decide to number the steps to make it more apparent.

-The use case refers to business rules but does not embed the rule in the use case, reflecting AM's practice of Apply the Right Artifact(s).
+The use case refers to business rules but does not embed the rule in the use case, reflecting AM’s practice of Apply the Right Artifact(s).
 This is a style issue, albeit one that over the years has enabled me to travel light by only recording information in one place (other artifacts will need to refer to business rules as well).
-You basically want to avoid Use Cases of Mass Destruction.

 Notice how I’ve chosen to indicate a unique identifier for the use case as well as its preconditions and postconditions.
 These three pieces of information are optional although very useful.
 I indicate an identifier whenever I need to reference an artifact somewhere else – for example the use case itself references business rules, each of which have a unique identifier.
 The preconditions, if any, indicate what must be true before this use case is allowed to run.
 The postconditions, if any, indicate what will be true once the use case finishes successfully.